PVL-dev/projet-OC-13/README.md

 This app use React, React Router, Redux, and Axios.

-Design based for a Desktop version of minimum 1024px x 780px.
-There is no Tablet/Mobile version yet.
+Design based for a Desktop version of minimum 350px x 690px.